 At Bishop-Sunland Landfill, the historically leased parcel includes the landfill, subleases to Bishop Waste Disposal Eastern Sierra Propane and a vacant lot to the east of the landfill.
 Proposed boundaries for the parcel to be purchased from LADWP are shown on a Proposed Parcel Map presented on Figure 2.
 The proposed landfill parcel boundary would generally follow the former landfill lease footprint, but it is proposed that the Bishop Waste Disposal and Eastern Sierra Propane areas would be excluded, for a parcel size of 118.53 acres.
 Access agreements or easements would be defined for the off-site monitoring wells, which are currently accessed and maintained through license agreements with LADWP.
-These off-site wells include two downgradient wells immediately adjacent to the landfill on the East, as well as two up-gradient/ background monitoring wells located in or in close proximity to the Browns Salvage lease on the southwest side of the Bishop Landfill.
+These off-site wells include two down-gradient wells immediately adjacent to the landfill on the East, as well as two up-gradient/ background monitoring wells located in or in close proximity to the Browns Salvage lease on the southwest side of the Bishop Landfill.
 The details of the purchase agreement would not include water rights or allow the development of on-site groundwater sources, and would restrict the use of the property to municipal waste management activities.
 The existing water supply well, across Sunland Indian Reservation Drive to the north, would continue to be utilized by the County to supply water for dust control and operational purposes at the Bishop-Sunland Landfill, but would be outside the parcel boundaries and would continue to be owned by LADWP.
-It is anticipated that as part of the sale of the Bishop-Sunland Landfill the County would exchange water with LADWP in an equivalent quantity consumed at the landfill site from a separate nearby location owned by the County.
+It is anticipated that as part of the sale of the Bishop-Sunland Landfill site from a separate nearby location owned by the County.
 The details of this agreement are pending, but the quantity of water would be less than 7 acre-feet per year (AFY), and the traded quantity would be used by LADWP in the same general "Bishop Cone" area.